AlexanderHargrave/txtBasedRpg/README.md

 # txtBasedRpg
-An purely txt based rpg in python
+An purely txt based rpg in python, still in the process of creating base classes